simonteozw/tp/docs/UserGuide.md

 * `C edit 1 n/Johnny Depp p/98999899`
 * `C edit 2 n/Sam e/sam@gmail.com t/Colleague`

-Remark: The `INDEX` provided must be positive and cannot be larger than the length of the Contact list.
+Remark: The `INDEX` provided must be positive and cannot be larger than the number of Contacts.
 At least 1 field must be provided for editing. i.e. `C edit 1` is not allowed.

 :warning: When editing tags, existing tags of contact will be removed (i.e. adding tags is not cumulative)